 In March 2020, the Compensation Committee approved the 2020 Long-Term Incentive Program for executive officers (the "2020 LTIP Program"), a multi-year long-term incentive program.
-Pursuant to the 2020 LTIP Program, we issued long-term equity awards ("LTIP Units") in the form of restricted stock units ("RSUs") in the Company or Class C limited partnership units ("Class C Units") of PECO OP, at the election of the executive.
+Pursuant to the 2020 LTIP Program, we issued long-term equity awards ("LTIP Units") in the form of restricted stock units ("RSUs") in the Company or Class C limited partnership units ("Class C Units") of Phillips Edison Grocery Center Operating Partnership I, L.P. ("PECO OP"), at the election of the executive.
 For 2020, Messrs.
 Edison, Myers and Caulfield and Ms. Brady elected to receive RSUs.

 Under the 2020 LTIP Program, the Compensation Committee maintained the portion tied to future performance at 60% and the portion of the award that is time-based at 40%.
 The time-based LTIP Units, which are granted the year following the target award approval, vest in equal annual installments over a four-year period from January 1 of the year of grant, subject to the executive's continued employment through the relevant vesting dates.
-The performance-based LTIP Units are earned based on the achievement of specified performance metrics measured at the end of the three-year performance period.
+The performance-based LTIP Units are earned based on the achievement of specified performance metrics measured at the end of the three-year period.
 The maximum number of performance-based LTIP Units earned cannot exceed two times the target number.
-Half of the earned performance-based LTIP Units vest when earned at the end of the three-year performance period and half of the earned performance-based LTIP Units vest one year later, subject to continued employment.
+Half of the earned performance-based LTIP Units vest one year later, subject to continued employment.
 The Compensation Committee may, in its discretion, accelerate the vesting schedule.
 The below graphic summarizes the vesting schedule of our executives' performance-based and time-based equity awards as granted under the 2020 LTIP Program: